Asháninka: Traditional dress

 The Asháninka traditional dress, commonly known as a kushma, is a robe made from cotton that is collected, spun, dyed and woven by women on looms.
 Typically the robes are dyed either brown or a bright royal blue.
 The shoulders of the garments are ornamented with seeds.
-A full length robe can take up to three months to complete.
+A full-length robe can take up to three months to complete.

 Traditionally, women wear their hair long, and over the shoulder, while typically men wear their hair short or in "bowl" cuts below the ear.
 Around their necks they wear a large variety of necklaces and bracelets made with seeds, the teeth of tapir, peccary and monkeys, and brightly colored feathers.

 Traditionally the Asháninka men, women and children paint their faces in a variety of designs using the bright red crushed seeds of Achiote (Bixa orellana) (annatto) fruits.
 For ceremonial purposes, the men also wear woven circles of palm leaves decorated with feathers on their heads, and the women wear a woven cotton head dress.

 Language

 The Asháninka language belongs to the Arawak linguistic family, as do the Matsiguenga, Yine, Caquinte, Yanesha and Nomatsiguenga languages.
 In Peru it is spoken by approximately 25,000 Asháninka.

 The Asháninka language is spoken in the central eastern territory of Peru, in the departments of Cusco, Junín, Pasco, Huánuco and Ucayali.
-Such a wide distribution certainly offers multiple dialectal varieties.